BenJrSky/ayisha.js/README.md

-# AyishaVDOM.js
+# Ayisha.js

 A modern, ultra-lightweight, reactive Virtual DOM engine for the web.
-AyishaVDOM is designed to be a drop-in alternative to heavy frameworks like Vue, React, Alpine, or Svelte, offering a declarative, expressive, and extensible approach to building dynamic web interfaces with zero build step and instant learning curve.
+Ayisha.js is designed to be a drop-in alternative to heavy frameworks like Vue, React, Alpine, or Svelte, offering a declarative, expressive, and extensible approach to building dynamic web interfaces with zero build step and instant learning curve.

 ---